leonjza/leonjza-octopress.github.io/source/_posts/2014-11-09-solving-kvasir-netcat-edition.markdown

 ```

 ##fink ur gud enuf?
-Browing to the IP using Iceweasel, we see a login portal presented to us:
+Browsing to the IP using Iceweasel, we see a login portal presented to us:

 {% img https://i.imgur.com/vUSSRt7.png %}